 City of Richmond's Public Works

 The Public Works Department’s Mission is to keep the streets and public areas in the City of Richmond in good repair and clean for our citizens.
-To send a request for street paving, email@example.com.
+To report a pot hole or a request for yard waste pickup in the city limits please email Trish Powell, at email@example.com call the number listed above.

 - Tree Limbs and Yard Waste-Curbside Removal